Seneca-BSA/bsa/docs/ses250/instruction.md

 - Safety Glasses
 - Bound Notebook

+More details on where you can purchase them can be found in the [Lab Supplies](supplies.md) page.

 ## Each student is expected to
 1. Maintain a **bound** (ie. No loose sheets) laboratory/engineering notebook.
 The notebook shall include all preparations work and documentation of all work done during the laboratory.
 You are not required to have a new notebook.
 You can continue using one you already have or share it with another course.
     - Always write in pen, never in pencil, and never use white-out in the notebook.
 If a mistake needs to be corrected, it shall be neatly crossed out with a single line and corrections shall be added.